cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   cross-user key) applied to users' identities satisfies this assumption.
   This change was made to support real-world use cases where client or user enumeration is a security (or privacy) risk.
-- The protocol outputs an export key for the client in addition to shared session key that can be used for application-specific purposes.
-This key is a pseudorandom value independent of other values in the protocol and has no influence in the security analysis (it can be simulated with a random output).
-This change was made to support more application use cases for OPAQUE, such as use of OPAQUE for end-to-end encrypted backups;
+- The protocol outputs an export key for the client in addition to a shared session key that can be used for application-specific purposes.
+This key is a pseudorandom value independent of other values in the protocol and has no influence on the security analysis (it can be simulated with a random output).
+This change was made to support more application use cases for OPAQUE, such as the use of OPAQUE for end-to-end encrypted backups;
   see {{WhatsAppE2E}}.
 - The protocol admits optional application-layer client and server identities.
-  In the absence of these identities, client and server are authenticated against their public keys.
+  In the absence of these identities, the client and server are authenticated against their public keys.
 Binding authentication to identities is part of the AKE part of OPAQUE.
 The type of identities and their semantics are application dependent and independent of the protocol analysis.
 This